trueos/pcbsd/src-qt5/docs/controlpanel.rst

 .. image:: images/lpreserver7a.png

 The "Local Snapshots" tab can be used to modify the schedule and pruning options on the local system.
 In other words, this is how often backups occur and how long to keep them.
-To configure a list of datasets to exclude from the snapshot, click the "+" button which will display the list of available dataets.
+To configure a list of datasets to exclude from the snapshot, click the "+" button which will display the list of available datasets.
 Select a dataset to add it to the "Excluded" section.
 Repeat for any datasets that you do not wish to backup.
 To remove a dataset from the excluded list, so that it is added back to the snapshot schedule, highlight its entry in the "Excluded" section and click the "-" button.